TACC/Lmod/docs/source/079_hidden_modules.rst

 See :ref:`modulerc-label` for details on how to mark by using the modulerc files.

+Remember that hidden modules can be loaded with normal commands.

 Finally, if your site wishes to mark many modules as hidden, you can use the hook function isVisibleHook().
 See :ref:`hooks` for details.
 Also see the contrib/more_hooks/SitePackage.lua file for a